Ankitraghav000/Docker/README.md

   Docker containers use less memory, Thus, you spend less amount on IT infrastructure.

   ### Isolation:
-  Docker containers are isolated from each other and from the host system, which helps prevent conflicts between applications and improves security.
+  Docker containers and the host system are isolated from each other, which helps prevent conflicts between applications and improves security.

 ### Rapid Prototyping:
 Docker allows developers to quickly create and test new features or applications without setting up complex environments.

 ### Easy Setup:
 Docker makes setting up applications straightforward.
-You don’t need to manually install and configure software; everything the app needs is in the container.
+You don’t need to install and configure software manually; everything the app needs is in the container.

 # Installation
 ### version